 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-One of the most common cancers of childhood, non-Hodgkin lymphoma is the group name for all types of lymphomas except Hodgkin lymphoma.
+Non-Hodgkin lymphoma is the group name for all types of lymphomas except Hodgkin lymphoma.
 Lymphomas are cancers that begin in the body’s lymphatic system, which is part of the body’s immune system.

-The lymphatic system transports infection-fighting white blood cells called lymphocytes throughout the body.
+The lymphatic system moves infection-fighting white blood cells called lymphocytes throughout the body.
 As a result, lymphoma can start in many places, including the lymph nodes, thymus gland, spleen, abdomen, liver, bone marrow, skin, and bones.

 Most non-Hodgkin lymphomas of childhood are different from adult lymphomas.
 Childhood lymphomas are typically more aggressive, but they are highly treatable.